-The most common alcohol-related psychiatric disorders include depression, anxiety, post-traumatic stress disorder (PTSD), psychotic disorders, and nicotine addiction [1, 221.
+The most common alcohol-related psychiatric disorders include depression, anxiety, post-traumatic stress disorder (PTSD), psychotic disorders, and nicotine addiction [1, 22].

 Depression is a significant comorbidity among individuals with AUDs, characterized by persistent sadness, hopelessness, and loss of interest and/or pleasure in activities [23].
-In the cases of alcohol abuse, depression can exacerbate MHDs and decrease overall well-beute to and result from depressive symptoms [24].
+In the cases of alcohol abuse, depression can exacerbate MHDs and decrease overall well-being [23].

+The relationship between alcohol and depression is intricate, as alcohol abuse can contribute to and result from depressive symptoms [24].
 Chronic alcohol consumption could disrupt neurotransmitter functioning and alter brain chemistry, intensifying depressive symptoms [1, 23].
 Additionally, individuals with depression may turn to alcohol temporarily to alleviate emotional distress [23, 24].
 Hence, identifying and addressing the co-occurrence of depression and AUDs is crucial for providing appropriate interventions and comprehensive care [24, 25].